ChrisioGwaan/java-mats/java-prac/src/chapter04/c4-note.md

 }
 ```

-Print a String in the reverse direction:
+:bulb: Print a String in the reverse direction:

 ```
 String dessert = "Neapolitan Ice Cream";